Juhi-0711/RTOS/PROJECT_LUDO/Report.md

 ## Implementation

+* Real-time implementation of ludo game using threads and socket programming
 * We implemented two separate versions of the game, one that is cross system and one that is one system.
 * We use co-routines to create ludo when we are playing on the same system
 * We use socket programming to communicate between the players and the main server, for the multi-system version.